 A trader would set the parameters to be met before a trade is entered.
 If the conditions are met, the trade is entered; if not, the alternative trade, usually in the opposite direction, is triggered.

 This effectively removes human subjectivity in trading and enhances objectivity.
 An OCO is also used as a risk management tool; ensuring traders minimize negative exposure to the markets, while simultaneously enhancing their potential profitability.

 The importance as a risk management tools is often something that is overlooked however it is a prerequisite to the success of your trading career.
-Planning ahead and knowing what risk management tools to implement when, is the essence of managing your trading portfolio.
+Trading planning ahead and knowing what risk management tools to implement when, is the essence of managing your trading portfolio.

 Do not fall into the trap of entering your trades blindly or with a gambling attitude, you may enter one or two lucky strikes however emotions begin to dictate your trades and eventually this will cause you to endure painful losses.

 There are endless benefits for investors when using the OCO orders as a risk management tool, for instance when markets are experiencing price gaps as well as sharp price movements that happen in an unplanned trading environment.
 These instances can result in failure to open a position on one predefined level, therefor pre-setting the OCO order will be your solution to these occasions.

 Locate the desired instrument on the Dealing Rate Table in the desired column, buy or sell.
 Right-click the instrument and choose Entry OCO.

 Set your preferences on the Entry OCO Order window.

 Setting One Cancels the Other Order on an existing Entry Order

 In order to set an OCO order, first open an entry order.
 This will appear in the order windows in your trading platform.